 1. CPU and GPU

 The Apple A16 Bionic has a 6-core CPU that is claimed to be faster than the A15 Bionic.
 However, how much faster is still unknown as of yet.
-Both the A16 and the A15 have the same 6-core CPU with two high-performance cores and four efficiency cores, the same 5-core GPU, and the 16-core Neural Engine.
+The A16 and A15 have the same 6-core CPU with two high-performance cores, four efficiency cores, the same 5-core GPU, and the 16-core Neural Engine.
 Apple has not claimed any statistical performance improvement over the A15.
 However, the increased number of transistors surely can help improve the already fantastic performance.
 Plus, the A16 Bionic is also the first Apple Silicon based on a 4nm fabrication process.
 Overall, the A16 Bionic brings a minor upgrade in the performance department.

 2. Transistors